paulina-grunwald/catalog-project/README.md

 # Item Catalog Project
 This is my solutions for Item Catalog Project, the third project in Udacity's Full Stack Web Developer Nanodegree.
-The purpose of this project was to develope a web application - from scratch - that provides a list of items within a variety of categories and integrate third party user registration and authentication.
+The purpose of this project was to develop a web application - from scratch - that provides a list of items within a variety of categories and integrate third party user registration and authentication.
 Authenticated users should have the ability to post, edit, and delete their own items.

 ####Live version of this project is available at: https://catalog-2016.herokuapp.com/
 ## Tools and Frameworks